tushar5334/angular_laravel_admin/README.md

-# Quick Start - Project With Laravel 9.x and AdminLTE 3
+# Quick Start - Admin Area With Angular 13 and Laravel 9.x

 ### Step by step